 Please note that most lanterns require not only lighting, but also a stick to carry it on.
 And there are more problems with a stick than with a candle.

-Bio and local products are in great demand, although it is not always easy to find them.
-In this post – where you can find farmer market, farmer products and whether your can eat for free apples and Co on the way.
+Local products are in great demand, although it is not always easy to find them.
+In this post – where you can find farmer market in Germany and whether your can eat for free apples and Co on the way.

 Riddle from the series “Do you know Germany well?”